 TV and movies have made Laurie Metcalf famous, but theatre has liberated her.
 The actress, who’s won four Emmys (three for Roseanne, one for Hacks) and two Tonys (plus four more nominations) and been up for an Oscar (Lady Bird), has admitted that.
 “The camera has always intimidated me […] I don’t feel as free as I do when I’m on a stage,” she told The New York Times in 2019.

-The production is directed by Joe Mantello, who’s guided Metcalf through five previous Broadway performances.
+Both productions are directed by Joe Mantello, who’s guided Metcalf through five previous Broadway performances.
 That speaks volumes about trust.
-So does this: Hunter wrote the play with Metcalf in mind.
-Get to know more about Metcalf’s vibrant theatre career, and then hit the Road by getting tickets on New York Theatre Guide.
+Get to know more about Metcalf’s vibrant theatre career, and then get tickets to see her on New York Theatre Guide.